TGHSSN/DS105/README.md

 Dataset Characteristics

-•	Data Volume: 138,185 artworks by 15,244 artists
+The Data Volume is 138,185 artworks by 15,244 artists.
+Dataset includes:
-•	Dataset includes:

 -  Basic metadata for each artist
 -  Name
 -  Nationality
 -  Gender